Making art is a very rewarding process. Some people do it as a hobby others want to make it their full-time profession.

-Although an average computer works fine enough for the purpose of digital painting.
+Although an average computer works fine enough for digital painting.
 Issues start to appear when you are working on a large canvas size or using heavily stylized brushes.

 Very often you will find the computer freezes up or crashes the software.

-It may also result in a huge slowdown of the computer where every single stroke appear a few seconds after you draw them.
+It may also result in a huge slowdown of the computer where every single stroke appears a few seconds after you draw them.